HeleneBenk/Thesis/README.md

-# Masters Thesis – Multimodal Waste Classification with YOLO, ViLT, CuMo, and ViT
+# Master Thesis – Waste Classification with YOLO, ViLT, CuMo, and ViT

 This repository contains the code, evaluation results and dataset for my Master's Thesis: